 - digital library and research services.

-Read the Innovation Tracker: issue 1, issue 2.
+Read the Innovation Tracker: issue 1, issue 2, issue 3.

 The Centre is composed of a Secretariat, managed by the IPU; parliamentary hubs, managed by host parliaments; and a Steering Committee that provides strategic advice to the Centre.